Information technology tools and resources at the UW

 - Kerberos - Provides UW NetID authentication using the Kerberos network authentication system; also known as the "u.washington.edu" Kerberos realm.

-- Web Authentication Services - Provides UW NetID authentication and single sign-on (SSO) to participating Web sites; provides a trusted Web site (weblogin.washington.edu) for entering and verification of user credentials; supports "federation" via InCommon and SAML protocols; software options include Pubcookie and Shibboleth (preferred) for Apache and Microsoft IIS Web servers.
+- Web Authentication Services - Provides UW NetID authentication and single sign-on (SSO) to participating Web sites; provides a trusted web site for entering and verification of user credentials; supports "federation" via InCommon, eduGAIN, and SAML 2.0 protocol; software options include Shibboleth (preferred) and Pubcookie (deprecated) for Apache and Microsoft IIS Web servers.

-- Token Authentication Service - Provides multi-factor authentication using Entrust tokens as a 2nd authentication factor for access to more sensitive UW applications.
+- Token Authentication Service - Provides two-factor authentication using Duo for access to more sensitive UW applications.

-- UW Windows Infrastructure - Provides an Active Directory forest for Kerberos and NTLM authentication for all UW NetIDs; also known as the "netid.washington.edu" Kerberos realm.
+- Microsoft Infrastructure - Provides an Active Directory forest for Kerberos and NTLM authentication for all UW NetIDs; also known as the "netid.washington.edu" Kerberos realm.

 UW faculty; UW staff; UW students; UW affiliated organizations